Heather Has Two Mommies: Background

 The idea for Heather Has Two Mommies was not Newman's own.
 While out for a walk, Newman was approached by lesbian parents and asked to write a children's story about a family like theirs.
 The parents explained that there were no books that they could show their daughter that portrayed the life of a family with lesbian parents.
 According to "The More Things Change" Newman wrote the story for this purpose, but did not expect the book to gain widespread controversy.
-The book was originally co-published by Newman and her friend Tzivia Gover under the auspices of Gover’s desktop publishing business, “In Other Words, Ink”.
-Six months after the book's publication in December 1989, it was picked up by Alyson Publications.